filip26/titanium-json-ld/README.md

 > [!IMPORTANT]
 > The open-source version development and support will be discontinued in the near future because of lack of funding.
 No further version will be available for free nor security updates.
 Please consider a donation to keep Titanium JSON-LD available and maintained as an open-source.
+>
+> The common experience with Open Source is that no one wants to pay for it, but they will happily use it for free.
+> -- Be different, be proud of it, brag about it, and feel good!

 # Titanium JSON-LD 1.1 Processor & API